syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 * **text** is the text or the reference to a cell containing text for which you want to substitute characters.
 * **old_text** is the text you want to replace.
 * **new_text** is the text you want to replace old_text with
 * **instance_num**specifies which occurrence of old_text you want to replace with new_text.
-If you specify instance_num, only that instance ofold_text is replaced.
+If you specify instance_num, only that instance of old_text is replaced.
 Otherwise, every occurrence of old_text in text is changed to new_text.

 ### SUBTOTAL
 `SUBTOTAL` function returns a subtotal in a list.
 Once the subtotal list is created, you can modify it by editing the `SUBTOTAL` function.